Erasure conversion in Majorana qubits via local quasiparticle detection: Quantifying the advantage offered by quasiparticle detection

 \subsection{Error rates at the fixed point}

 The calculation of error rates at the fixed point is tractable because the error operators act locally on stabilizers, with which they either commute or anticommute.
 Suppose the qubit is initialized in the $\ket{\bar{0}} \in \mathcal{F}_{2n}$ state of the codespace $\mathcal{C}_d$, where $d \in \{0,\dots,\lfloor n/2\rfloor -1\}$.
-Consider first the the rate of qubit loss $p_{\rm loss}$.
-Recall that the logical qubit is considered lost if either the QP detection or the MZM parity measurement signals an error.
-It is simpler to calculate the rate $1-p_{\rm loss}$, which equals the probability of neither the QP detectors nor the MZM-parity measurement signaling an error.
+Consider first the the rate of erasure $p_{\rm erasure}$.
+Recall that the logical qubit will be erased and resetduring decoding if either the QP detection or the MZM parity measurement signals an error.
+It is simpler to calculate the rate $1-p_{\rm erasure}$, which equals the probability of neither the QP detectors nor the MZM-parity measurement signaling an error.
 Suppose $E(\mathcal{J}_1 , \mathcal{J}_2)$ includes some Majorana operators and excludes at least one Majorana operator other than the MZM in a single detection region, say $I_{1,1}$ (see Fig.~\ref{fig:Detector}).
 Then there exists at least one stabilizer $Q_{p,l}$ with support on one excluded and one included Majorana operator, and therefore $\expval{Q_{p,l}} = -1$.
-Recall that a flipped stabilizer is equivalent to the presence of a QP, and therefore the QP detector monitoring the $I_{1,1}$ region would click and subsequently the qubit is considered lost.
+Recall that a flipped stabilizer is equivalent to the presence of a QP, and therefore the QP detector monitoring the $I_{1,1}$ region would click and subsequently the qubit will be erased.
 If the only excluded Majorana operator is the MZM in that detection region, then no $Q_{p,l}$ would click.
-However, if $E(\mathcal{J}_1 , \mathcal{J}_2)$ includes an odd number of MZMs, then the MZM-parity measurement signals an error, and qubit is considered lost again.
-One therefore concludes that the qubit is not lost only if the error operator $E(\mathcal{J}_1 , \mathcal{J}_2)$ includes all Majorana operators in zero, two or all four detection regions in $\mathcal{I} = \{I_{1,1},I_{1,2},I_{2,1},I_{2,2}\}$.
+However, if $E(\mathcal{J}_1 , \mathcal{J}_2)$ includes an odd number of MZMs, then the MZM-parity measurement signals an error, and qubit will be erased again.
+One therefore concludes that the qubit is not erased only if the error operator $E(\mathcal{J}_1 , \mathcal{J}_2)$ includes all Majorana operators in zero, two or all four detection regions in $\mathcal{I} = \{I_{1,1},I_{1,2},I_{2,1},I_{2,2}\}$.

 The probability of $E(\mathcal{J}_1 , \mathcal{J}_2)$ including no Majorana operators in any of the four detection regions is $(1-q)^{4d+4}$.
 This is because each detection region has overlap with $d+1$ elementary errors, and the probability of each elementary error not occurring is $1-q$.
 Similarly, the probability of $E(\mathcal{J}_1 , \mathcal{J}_2)$, including all Majorana operators in all four detection regions, is $q^{4d+4}$.
 Finally, the probability of $E(\mathcal{J}_1 , \mathcal{J}_2)$ including all Majorana operators in two out of four detection regions is $6q^{2d+2}(1-q)^{2d+2}$, where the factor of $6$ comes from the six ways of choosing two detection regions out of four.
 Adding all these probabilities, one obtains